ikheetbas/Verhalen/README.md

 ## Installation instructions
 For local deployment you can run it in 2 ways: in Docker and just local on your pc.
-If you can deploy it in Docker, than that is the easiests, since all dependencies (python, libraries and postgress database) are included in the Docker images.
+If you can deploy it in Docker, than that is the easier, since all dependencies (python, libraries and postgres database) are included in the Docker images.
 Only debugging and accessing the database is harder.

 ### Installation in Docker on your desktop
 Global steps (to be refined later)